berkeley-scf/tutorial-databases/index.md

 -   document storage systems (like key-value systems but where the value is a document), and
 -   graph storage systems (e.g., for social networks).

+#### Databases in the cloud

+The various big cloud computing providers (AWS, Google Cloud Platform (GCP), Azure) provide a dizzying array of different database-like services.
+Here are some examples.

+-   *Online database hosting services* allow you to host databases (e.g., PostgreSQL databases) the infrastructure of a cloud provider.
+    You basically manage the database in the cloud instead of on a physical machine.
+One example is Google Cloud SQL.
+-   *Data warehouses* such as Google BigQuery and Amazon RedShift allow you to create a data repository in which the data are structured like in a database (tables, fields, etc.), stored in the cloud, and queried efficiently (and in parallel) using the cloud provider’s infrastructure).
+Storage is by column, which allows for efficient queries when doing queries operating on large portions of tables.
+-   *Data lakes* store data in a less structured way in cloud storage in files (e.g., CSV, Parquet, Arrow, etc.) that generally have common structure.
+The data can be queried without creating an actual database or data warehouse.

+Google’s BigQuery has the advantages of not requiring a lot of administration/configuration while allowing your queries to take advantage of a lot of computing power.
+BigQuery will determine how to run a query in parallel across multiple (virtual) cores.
+A demonstration of using BigQuery for this tutorial is under construction.

 ### 3.2 SQL